usri/azure-terraform-SingleKafkaNode/README.md

 WantedBy=multi-user.target
 ```

-The same applies to the next unit file for Kafka, */etc/systemd/system/kafka.service*, that contains the following lines of configuration:
+The same applies to the next init file for Kafka, */etc/systemd/system/kafka.service*, that contains the following lines of configuration:

 ```ssh
 sudo vi /etc/systemd/system/kafka.service